yursha/howtos/logging.md

 - **Highlight interpolated values** to distinguish what is interpolated and what is static.
 - **Respect log levels** sot that you can easily adjust log verbosity in development and production environments and grep out only important messages easily.
 - Log files are **append-only**.
 Be sure to log only what is really helpful during debugging as log files can grow and take a lot of disk space.
 There should be an **archiving policy** for log files.
 In production environment its  helpful to print 'INFO', 'WARN' and 'ERROR' level messages only to save **disk space**.
 Their should be a separate **build profile** for development and production environments.
+- Don't log expected conditions inside big loops.
+It will inflate the log file size and hinder performance with excessive IO.

 # Art of writing easy to debug software
 - Loudly **crash on error** if recovery is not meaningful.